MicrosoftDocs/cpp-docs/docs/cpp/destructors-cpp.md

 ---
 description: "Learn more about: Destructors (C++)"
 title: "Destructors (C++)"
-ms.date: "07/20/2019"
+ms.date: "11/29/2023"
 helpviewer_keywords: ["objects [C++], destroying", "destructors, C++"]
 ---
 # Destructors (C++)

 A destructor is a member function that is invoked automatically when the object goes out of scope or is explicitly destroyed by a call to **`delete`** or **`delete[]`**.
-A destructor has the same name as the class, preceded by a tilde (`~`).
+A destructor has the same name as the class and is preceded by a tilde (`~`).
 For example, the destructor for class `String` is declared: `~String()`.

-If you don't define a destructor, the compiler provides a default one; for many classes this is sufficient.
-You only need to define a custom destructor when the class stores handles to system resources that need to be released, or pointers that own the memory they point to.
+If you don't define a destructor, the compiler provides a default one, and for some classes this is sufficient.
+You need to define a custom destructor when the class maintains resources that must be explicitly released, such as handles to system resources or pointers to memory that should be released when an instance of the class is destroyed.

 Consider the following declaration of a `String` class: